cloudflare/cloudflare-docs/products/rules/src/content/transform/use-cases.md

 The filter uses the `starts_with()` function all paths starting with `/news/2012/`.
 The dynamic path rewrite uses the `concat()` function to concatenate a prefix to the original URL path of the HTTP request.

-## Rewrite the path of moved section of a website
+## Rewrite path of moved section of a website

 To rewrite everything under `/blog/<x>` to `/marketing/<x>` you must modify the first component of the path (`/blog/`).
 Use the `regex_replace()` function for this purpose: